Update: August 6, 2020

-First, you’ll want to know what exactly structured data is.
-Structured data is one method of providing information about a page and its content.
-Google supports three different formats of in-page markup, and different search features require different kinds of structured data.
-In short, structured data helps Google to understand the content you provide more accurately, and provides Google users with more valuable and relevant content.
+Structured data, often referred to as schema markup is one method of providing information about a page and its content.
+Google supports three different formats of schema markup (JSON-LD, Microdata, RDFa) and different search features require different kinds of structured data.
+In short, structured data helps Google to understand the content you provide more accurately and provides Google users with more valuable and relevant content.

 There are a few ways your site can benefit from using structured data.
 Depending on your goals, you can make changes to increase brand awareness, highlight content, and highlight product information, just to name a few.
-By providing structured data to your content, you can take advantage of features on the Knowledge Panel including Logo, Local business, and Sitelinks searchbox.
+By providing structured data to your content, you can take advantage of specific rich result features, provide information that can be used in Google’s the Knowledge Panel, and assist in improving how your site can rank.
+There are over 800 structured data types including logo, local business, reviews, image, video, and more.
 Other forms of information you can provide to users when implementing structured data include product information and even highlighting your content through articles, breadcrumbs, reviews, Q&As, and many others.

 Google recommends using the schema.org vocabulary for adding structured data to your site.
-They also provide a pretty substantial search gallery, which offers in-depth information on how to provide specific information on your site.
+They also provide a pretty substantial search gallery, which offers in-depth information on how to provide specific information on your site that they can potentially use for rich results.
 This allows your website access to Google features that will help you get more visibility and traffic as well as offering users more information about your site right from the search results page.

-Now that we understand how structured data works, we can begin learning how to use Google structured data testing tool.
+Now that we better understand how structured data works, we can discuss how to use Google structured data testing tool (until it is completely deprecated).
 This part is fairly straightforward, as most Google tools tend to be.
 You’ll need to follow the structured data guidelines for whatever feature you’re trying to use, and then simply validate your code using the structured data testing tool.
 Set a few of these up and then use the URL inspection tool to test how Google sees the page.
 Be sure that the page isn’t blocked by log in pages, noindex, or any robots on your site.
-If everything looks okay, use that tool to request an index of the page, and you’ll be ready to go!
+If everything looks okay, use the tool to request an review of the structured data on the page, or from a specific code snippet, and you’ll be ready to go!

-Knowing how to use Google structured data testing tool can help you get a lot more visibility on search results pages, and can provide users with valuable information that will help them decide whether or not your page will be useful to them.
+Knowing how to use Google structured data testing tool can help you get more visibility on search results pages as it better informs the search engines about the meaning of the content on your site.
+Using it can result in Google producing rich search results that provide users with valuable information in a potentially more engaging format in the organic results.
 You’ll want to make sure that your landing page is in the best shape it can be so that you don’t experience high bounce rates, and that your content is worth staying on your site for.
 Your digital marketing strategy should be a well-oiled machine, with each part working in tandem with all the rest.

 Contact us today to schedule a free marketing consultation!